Latest COBOL Interview Questions Answers

-Ans: Search is a linear search and search all is a binary search.
+Answer : Search is a linear search whereas search all is a binary search.

 You are writing report program with 4 levels of totals:city,state,region and country.
 The codes being used can be the same over the different levels, meaning a city code of 01 can be in any number of states, and the same applies to state and region code show.
 Do you do your checking for breaks and how do you do add to each level?

-What is the Importance of GLOBAL clause According to new standards of COBOL
+Explain what is the main significance and importance of GLOBAL clause According to new standards of COBOL

-What is the Purpose of POINTER Phrase in STRING command
+What is the significance of POINTER Phrase in STRING command in COBOL.

 What is the maximum length of a field you can define using COMP-3?

-How many Sections are there in Data Division?.
+Explain how many Sections are there in Data Division in COBOL?

 In COBOL II, there are only 4 sections.
 1.'FILE SECTION' 2.'WORKING-STORAGE SECTION' 3.'LOCAL-STORAGE SECTION' 4.'LINKAGE SECTION'.

-How can I tell if a module is being called DYNAMICALLY or STATICALLY?
+Explain how can you tell if a module is being called DYNAMICALLY or STATICALLY?

-What guidelines should be followed to write a structured COBOL program?
+What are the guidelines that should be followed to write a structured COBOL program?

 1) Use 'EVALUATE' stmt for constructing cases.